-This is another interesting clay modelling activity for young kids.
-For this project, your child will need mainly yellow and blue-coloured clay.
+This is another interesting clay modeling activity for young kids.
+For this project, your child will need mainly yellow and blue-colored clay.
 Here is how to make it:

 Ask your child to try making her own sun and clouds using the above method.